Neural timescales from a computational perspective: Estimating timescales from neural recordings

-The second group of methods assumes a mathematical function for the shape of neural data autocorrelation to capture the relevant data features and estimate the timescale from the parameters of the fitted function (i.e., model-based).
-The simplest assumption is that the autocorrelation of neural activity follows an exponential decay function, $\textrm{AC}(t) = e^{-t/\tau}$, where decay time constant $\tau$ reflects the timescale of underlying neural dynamics.
-This is equivalent to the assumption of obtaining a Lorentzian function as a power spectral density in the frequency domain, i.e., $\textrm{PSD}(f) \sim (f^2 + f_k^2) ^{-1}$, where the knee frequency $f_k$ is translated to timescale as $\tau = (2\pi f_k)^{-1}$ \cite{gao_neuronal_2020}.
-The exponential decay (Lorentzian function) can be further augmented with additional features to better capture the complexity of temporal dynamics.
-For example, the autocorrelation of neural dynamics can exhibit more than one timescale\cite{murray_hierarchy_2014,chaudhuri_random_2018,spitmaan_multiple_2020,zeraati_intrinsic_2022}.
-Very slow timescales can also arise from firing rate fluctuations across different trials.
-Such a slow timescale can be accounted for by fitting the autocorrelation with an exponential decay function and an additional offset term corresponding to longer-term processes (e.g.,\cite{murray_hierarchy_2014,cavanagh_autocorrelation_2016}, see\cite{spitzner_mr_2021} for a toolbox).
-Alternatively, multiple timescales can be estimated by fitting the PSD with a mixture of Lorenzian functions\cite{chaudhuri_random_2018}.
+The second group of methods assumes a mathematical function for the autocorrelation to capture the relevant data features (i.e., model-based), and estimate timescales from the parameters of the fitted function.
+The simplest assumption is that the autocorrelation of neural activity follows an exponential decay function, $\textrm{AC}(t) = e^{-t/\tau}$, where decay time constant $\tau$ reflects the timescale of underlying dynamics (which is equivalent to a Lorentzian function in the frequency domain, i.e., $\textrm{PSD}(f) \sim (f^2 + f_k^2) ^{-1}$, $\tau = (2\pi f_k)^{-1}$~\cite{gao_neuronal_2020}).
+The exponential decay can be further augmented with additional features to better capture the complexity of temporal dynamics, such as modeling multiple timescales by a linear mixture of exponential functions~\cite{chaudhuri_random_2018,rudelt_signatures_2023,shi2025brain} or very slow dynamics by adding an offset~\cite{murray_hierarchy_2014,cavanagh_autocorrelation_2016,spitzner_mr_2021}.

-Neural activity can additionally contain oscillatory dynamics that appear as periodic fluctuations in the autocorrelation or peaks in the PSD, which can impact the estimated timescale or knee frequency, respectively.
-To overcome this problem, methods such as Spectral Parameterization (or, ``FOOOF'') remove the oscillatory components from the PSD before estimating the knee frequency\cite{donoghue_parameterizing_2020,gao_neuronal_2020, brake_aperiodic_2021}.
-For example, oscillatory peaks can be modeled as a mixture of Gaussians and removed.
-Then, the timescale is estimated by fitting an extended form of the Lorentzian function as $\textrm{PSD}(f) = C (f^\chi + f_k^\chi)^{-1}$, with a variable 1/f power-law exponent, allowing a more flexible fitting of the neural power spectra.\\
+Neural activity can additionally contain oscillatory dynamics that appear as periodic fluctuations in the autocorrelation or peaks in the PSD, which can impact the estimated timescale.
+To overcome this problem, spectral parameterization methods~\cite{donoghue_parameterizing_2020,gao_neuronal_2020, brake_aperiodic_2021} model oscillatory peaks as a mixture of Gaussians, which are removed before fitting an extended form of the Lorentzian function.